UTC

 Email/RFC-2822: Internet Message Format Date Standard, typically used for timestamps in email headers

 • +0000 - sign character (+) followed by a four digit time providing hours (00) and minutes (00) of the offset.
-Indicates zero hour and zero minutes time differences of the zero meridian.
+Indicates the zero UTC/GMT offset.

 Military/NATO: Used by the U.S. military, Chinese military and others